TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

          - **excludeFromUpdates**

-           This state makes it impossible to update the extension through the Extension Manager (neither by the Update mechanism, nor by uploading a newer version to the installation).
+           This state makes it impossible to update the extension through the `Extension Manager`:pn: (neither by the Update mechanism, nor by uploading a newer version to the installation).
 This is very useful if you made local changes to an extension for a specific installation and don't want any admin to overwrite them.